 Destination marketing plays a key role in how a country, region or city is perceived and “consumed”.
 To your mind, is Mexico on the right track in how it promotes its tourism assets internationally?
 How does Sierra Gorda contribute or form a part of it?

 The influx of foreign visitors to Mexico has been growing, closing 2017 with a record amount of income with nearly $20bn USD, becoming the third source of foreign currency in the country.
-So it is obvious that we are on some form of the right track, since our country is consolidating itself as one of the most important vacation destinations.
+So it is obvious that we are on some form of the right track since our country is consolidating itself as one of the most important vacation destinations.

 The challenge is to make the Sierra Gorda a destination based around nature and culture (rather than artificially attractive beaches and false culture).
-We need to position it well so we receive the desirable segment of visitors that we are interested in: educated travelers, respectful towards the communities and their environment, those who leave money with the local artisans and take with them good memories and experiences, which they then recommen to others.
+We need to position it well so we receive the desirable segment of visitors that we are interested in: educated travellers, respectful towards the communities and their environment, those who leave money with the local artisans and take with them good memories and experiences, which they then recommend to others.

-But we are on the right track, through a comprehensive marketing strategy, promotion and presence on social networks, with a well-directed and structured visibility.
-At the local level we have a network of signs, dedicated to inform, educate and direct the visitor towards the places of touristic interest where wonder awaits.
+But we are on the right track, through a comprehensive marketing strategy, promotion and presence on social networks, with well-directed and structured visibility.
+At the local level, we have a network of signs, dedicated to inform, educate and direct the visitor towards the places of touristic interest where wonder awaits.